At a Glance

 The firm represents a wide range of clients—from Fortune 500 corporations to trade associations to individuals—in myriad industries, including energy, manufacturing, defense, aerospace, intelligence, information technology, professional services, telecommunications, health care, A&E, and construction.
 Clients include AT&T, The Boeing Company, Chubb, UPS, Verizon, and Sirius/XM, among others.

-Consistently ranked by Chambers USA in its top tier, Wiley Rein’s Telecom, Media & Technology handles the full scope of telecommunications, wireless, litigation, international, satellite, and media issues from headline-setting, billon-dollar mergers to business disputes and advocating particular regulatory and legislative results.
+Wiley’s lawyers work across 18 main practices, advising Fortune 100 companies, nonprofits, small and midsize organizations, and trade associations—among other clients.
+Consistently ranked by Chambers USA in its top tier, Wiley’s Telecom, Media & Technology group handles the full scope of telecommunications, wireless, litigation, international, satellite, and media issues from headline-setting, billon-dollar mergers to business disputes, as well as regulatory and legislative matters.

-Wiley Rein has built one of the largest government contracts practices in the nation.
+Wiley has built one of the largest government contracts practices in the nation.
 Over the years, the group has represented more than 400 top government contractors—including a third of the top 100 biggest government contractors—as well as small businesses and entities performing their first government contracts.
-The practice group is consistently ranked by Chambers USA in the top tier of the nation’s government contracts practices and was named Law360’s Government Contracts Practice Group of the Year for 2017.
+The practice group is consistently ranked by Chambers USA in the top tier of the nation’s government contracts practices and has previously been named Law360’s Government Contracts Practice Group of the Year.

 1776 K Street, NW